Kotak Mahindra Bank: 1985–2002: Kotak Mahindra Finance

+2003–present: Kotak Mahindra Bank

-In February 2003, Kotak Mahindra Finance received a banking licence from the Reserve Bank of India.
-With this, it became the first non-banking finance company in India to be converted into a bank.
-Kotak Mahindra Finance was then renamed as Kotak Mahindra Bank.
-At the time, Uday Kotak had 56% stake in the company while Anand Mahindra held 5%.
+In February 2003, Kotak Mahindra Finance received a banking licence from the Reserve Bank of India, becoming India's first non-banking finance company to be converted into a bank.
+Kotak Mahindra Finance was then renamed Kotak Mahindra Bank.
+At the time, Uday Kotak had a 56% stake in the company while Anand Mahindra held a 5% stake.

-In 2005, Kotak Mahindra Bank acquired Ford Credit's 40% stake in Kotak Mahindra Primus, making it a wholly-owned subsidiary of the group.
+In 2005, Kotak Mahindra Bank acquired Ford Credit's 40% stake in Kotak Mahindra Primus, making it a wholly owned subsidiary of the group.
 Kotak Mahindra Primus was subsequently renamed as Kotak Mahindra Prime.
-In 2006, Kotak Mahindra Bank bought out Goldman Sachs' 25% stake in Kotak Mahindra Capital for ₹210 crore and 25% in Kotak Securities for ₹123 crore, turning both companies into its wholly-owned subsidiaries.
+In 2006, Kotak Mahindra Bank bought out Goldman Sachs' 25% stake in Kotak Mahindra Capital for ₹210 crore and 25% in Kotak Securities for ₹123 crore, turning both companies into its wholly owned subsidiaries.

 In 2014, Kotak Mahindra Bank acquired a 15% stake in Multi Commodity Exchange (MCX) from Financial Technologies Group for ₹459 crore to become the company's largest shareholder.

 In 2014, Kotak Mahindra Bank announced the acquisition of ING Vysya Bank in a deal valued at ₹15000 crore.
 With the merger completed in 2015, Kotak Mahindra Bank had almost 40,000 employees, and the number of branches reached 1,261.
 After the merger, ING Group, which controlled ING Vysya Bank, obtained a 6.5% stake in Kotak Mahindra Bank.

-In 2015, Kotak Mahindra General Insurance, a wholly-owned subsidiary of Kotak Mahindra Bank, started operations after receiving IRDAI's approval.
-In 2016, Bharti Airtel and Kotak Mahindra Bank started a 80:20 joint venture called Airtel Payments Bank.
+In 2015, Kotak Mahindra General Insurance, a wholly owned subsidiary of Kotak Mahindra Bank, started operations after receiving IRDAI's approval.
+In 2016, Bharti Airtel and Kotak Mahindra Bank started an 80:20 joint venture called Airtel Payments Bank.

 In 2016, Kotak Mahindra Bank acquired BSS Microfinance for ₹139.2 crore.

-In March 2017, Kotak Mahindra Bank launched an online savings account called Kotak 811, named after the date Prime Minister Narendra Modi had announced demonetisation in the previous year, which according to Uday Kotak was "the day that changed India."
+In March 2017, Kotak Mahindra Bank launched an online savings account called Kotak 811, named after the date Prime Minister Narendra Modi had announced demonetisation in the previous year (8 November), which according to Uday Kotak was "the day that changed India."
 Kotak 811 helped the bank double its number of customers by September 2018.

-In April 2017, Kotak Mahindra Bank acquired Old Mutual's 26% stake in Kotak Mahindra Old Mutual Life Insurance for ₹1292 crore, making the life insurance company its wholly-owned subsidiary.
+In April 2017, Kotak Mahindra Bank acquired Old Mutual's 26% stake in Kotak Mahindra Old Mutual Life Insurance for ₹1292 crore, making the life insurance company its wholly owned subsidiary.

 In 2021, Kotak Mahindra Bank sold its 8.57% stake in Airtel Payments Bank to Bharti Enterprises for ₹295 crore.
 In the same year, Kotak Mahindra Group acquired the vehicle financing portfolio of Volkswagen Finance India and passenger vehicle financing portfolio of Ford Credit India.
 In 2022, it acquired the agriculture and healthcare equipment financing portfolio of DLL India.

 In 2023, Kotak Mahindra Bank acquired microfinancier Sonata Finance for ₹537 crore.

+In February 2024, Zurich Insurance Group announced its acquisition of a 70% stake in Kotak Mahindra General Insurance for ₹5560 crore.